cgerull/techinfo/content/posts/git-on-centos.md

     - git
 date: "2019-08-05T08:13:17Z"
 description: Two ways to install a recent Git version on CentOS.
+authors:
+  - claus-gerull
 tags:
-    - git
+    - development
-    - centos
+    - linux
 title: Install a recent Git on CentOS 7
 draft: false
 ---

 CentOS 7 as well as RedHat 7 has very old Git version (1.8.x) in the official repositories.
 The most tools I use need at least Git > 2.0.
 In this post I will describe in brief how to update your Git installation.
 Here I will describe just two of the possbile solutions.
 Install from source and install from the [IUS](https://ius.io/) repositories.
 <!--more-->